saidsef/.github/docs/smolagents_ai_agents_litellmmodel_and_ollama.md

 - Implement error handling for tool execution
 - Cache frequent operations for better performance

+## Business Use Cases

+In this documentation we have used `ollama/qwen2.5:14b`, here are some business use cases:

+- Code Review Assistant
+  - Analyses code changes and provides detailed feedback
+  - Suggests optimisations and identifies security vulnerabilities
+  - Ensures coding standards compliance
+- Technical Documentation
+  - Generates API documentation from code
+  - Creates technical specifications
+  - Maintains documentation updates
+- Market Research
+  - Analyses trending ML models
+  - Performs competitive analysis
+  - Summarises industry developments
+- Development Support
+  - Assists with debugging
+  - Suggests code improvements
+  - Provides implementation examples
+- Batch Workloads
+  - Enhance product descriptions
+  - Generate metadata tags
+  - Translate content in bulk
+  - Summarise documents
+- Analysis Tasks
+  - Logs analysis
+  - Data quality assessments
+  - API documentation updates

+You can use a different **model** from [ollama model](https://ollama.com/search) and adapt it to your requirements, the only limits are your imagination ***and the available hardware***.

 ## Conclusion

 This setup provides a robust foundation for building AI agents that run locally whilst maintaining the flexibility to add cloud services when needed.
 The combination of Smolagents, LiteLLM, and Ollama offers a sophisticated platform for developing intelligent applications.

-To execute the example, ensure Ollama is running (ollama serve) and your Python environment has all required dependencies installed.
+To execute the example, make sure Ollama is running `ollama serve` and your Python environment has all required dependencies installed.